AdrienTorris/awesome-blazor/README.md

 * [Unified .NET 5 Unveiled: 'Just One .NET Going Forward'](https://visualstudiomagazine.com/articles/2019/05/06/net-5.aspx) - May 6, 2019 - Unified .NET 5 Unveiled: 'Just One .NET Going Forward'.
 * [Comparing Native Blazor Components to Wrapped JavaScript Components](https://www.telerik.com/blogs/comparing-native-blazor-components-to-wrapped-javascript-components) - May 6, 2019 - Comparing Native Blazor Components to Wrapped JavaScript Components.
 * [Building a Wizard in Blazor with components and MVVM](https://itnext.io/building-a-wizard-in-blazor-with-components-and-mvvm-96219a7b221c) - May 5, 2019 - Building a Wizard in Blazor with components and MVVM.
+* [Announcing Oqtane a modular application framework for Blazor](https://www.oqtane.org/Resources/Blog/PostId/520/announcing-oqtane-a-modular-application-framework-for-blazor) - May 5, 2019 - Announcing Oqtane a modular application framework for Blazor.
 * [Introducing Telerik UI for Blazor 1.0.0](https://www.telerik.com/blogs/introducing-telerik-ui-for-blazor-1-0-0) - May 2, 2019 - Introducing Telerik UI for Blazor 1.0.0.
 * [Get Some Sass Into Your Blazor App](https://chrissainty.com/get-some-sass-into-your-blazor-app/) - May 1, 2019 - Get Some Sass Into Your Blazor App.
 * [Blazor on the Server: The Good and the Unfortunate](https://visualstudiomagazine.com/articles/2019/04/01/razor-components.aspx) - April 30, 2019 - Blazor on the Server: The Good and the Unfortunate.